-england is an imperial domain. so it is quite understandable that there are starkly different views of life of the lords and common folks, and how best it may be lived. but the imperialism was not england's creation, though all its former colonies copy and imitate the english ways of doing things. thus though india and the u.s. abolished the monarchy, india still has the two houses of parliament; the u.s has two parties, the democrat and republican, the so called common people's party and the rich people's party.
+england is an imperial domain. so it is quite understandable that there are starkly different views of life of the lords and common folks, and how best it may be lived. but the imperialism was not england's creation, though all its former colonies copy and imitate the english ways of doing things. thus though india and the u.s. abolished the monarchy, both still have the two houses of parliament; the u.s has two parties, the democrat and republican, the so called common people's party and the rich people's party.

-the rich controlled dissemination of information through the education and media has airbrushed the distinction between the two parties and the houses of congress. so, too, the state aligned religious establishments have been promoting the notions, that all religious ideologies are simply different routes to the same destination, which they are not. nor do they all have any common perception of truth in theory and practice. what they all have in common is the notion of belief taken for granted as truth. and belief, not being the matter of fact of anything, varies from person to person. that is why they differ within the same general label, such as protestants and catholics with still many sub sects in christianity; or shia and sunni of islam. even the non believing realist buddha's disciples are now divided into two with more than twenty sub sects. then, aided by states religions compete and even fight to kill, as did protestants and catholics in ireland, shia and sunni in the muslim land, and the christians and the islamic state are doing it now. each one is pushing the idea that one's own way of life is the right way.
+the rich controlled dissemination of information through the education and media has airbrushed the distinction between the two parties and the houses of congress. so, too, the state aligned religious establishments have been promoting the notions, that all religious ideologies are simply different routes to the same destination, which they are not. nor do they all have any common perception of truth in theory and practice. what they all have in common is the notion of belief taken for granted as truth. and belief, not being the matter of fact of anything, varies from person to person. that is why they differ within the same general label, such as protestants and catholics with still many sub sects in christianity; or shia and sunni of islam. even the non believing realist buddha's disciples are now divided into two with more than twenty sub sects. then, aided by states religions, compete and even fight to kill, as did protestants and catholics in ireland, shia and sunni in the muslim land, and the christians and the islamic state are doing it now. each one is pushing the idea that one's own way of life is the right way.

 seeing what is and responding to it accordingly requires the absence of preconceptions forming beliefs. thus it is that, despite the elaborate descriptions and ardently followed path, the believers have not found god they have read volumes about. nor have the theoretical physicists been able to come up with a proof even as a unified theory of cosmos that accommodates their individually theorized concepts. what is called a belief in common language is called theory among the intellectuals. and both the religious and scientific thinkers' concepts of time stretch far beyond the lifetime of so many generations. and as no one is living that long enough to refute their predictions, they enjoy their status.